danubedataflow/danubedataflow-site/dev.md

 Japanese aesthetic: leave things to be appreciated, uncluttered. the silence between notes is most important. cf. architecture. find your own way.

-site improvements:
-- explain keyboard shortcuts in a table underneath

 - shapes that sit on points on a path (circle, Ulam spiral etc.) or on grid positions
 - also on a path generated by the superformula?